Trustbyrecon/Hookahplus/README.md

 - `fireSession` – launch a simulated session with QR tracking and dynamic pricing

 More commands can be added by extending `cmd/modules/reflex_ui.py` and updating the `COMMANDS` table in `cmd_dispatcher.py`.

+## Design Guidelines

+Refer to [design-guidelines.md](design-guidelines.md) for Moodbook styling rules and the approved color palette.